dhrubadc/SIDM-GTF/README.md

 print(execution_time)
 ```

-Example config files and a run script, which takes the conig file as an argument, are provided in the examples folder.
+Example config files and a run script, which takes the config file as an argument, are provided in the examples folder.